Child Safe Shutters: The Complete Perth Family Guide

 2. Can I install child safe shutters myself?

-Some homeowners opt for DIY, but professional installation helps ensure a secure fit, proper operation, and compliance with safety guidelines.
+Some choose DIY, but professional fitting guarantees a perfect fit, robust mounting, and full compliance with safety standards.

 3. What maintenance do child safe shutters require?